chiahao-codes/Chess/README.md

 ## Description
-> This is a browser-based chess game application.
-This is strictly meant to played between two users.
+> This is a browser-based single-user chess game application.
+This is strictly player vs. player.

 ## Reason For Making